kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 trivial.
 The bound itself is *not* part of the verified model: it is enforced operationally at the client boundary (a replica refuses to emit a `Dec` that would push its quota negative), and that part is currently unverified.
-Worth saying explicitly, since the headline number alone might suggest more than is there.
+The headline number alone might suggest more than is there, so worth calling out.

 A separate cleanup is worth noting.
 About 85 Blaster-admits across the suite closed via a single pattern, *per-component decomposition*: